CSci-153-Web-Systems-and-Technologies/batch-2025-nfc-attendance-system-web/documents/ORGANIZATION_BACKEND_SETUP.md

     )
   );

--- Policy: System can insert members (handled by service layer with proper auth) CREATE POLICY "Owners and Admins can add members"
+-- Policy: Allow adding members if user is Owner/Admin OR if adding self as owner during org creation CREATE POLICY "Owners and Admins can add members"
   ON organization_members
   FOR INSERT
   WITH CHECK (
-    organization_id IN (
+    -- Allow if current user is Owner or Admin in this org organization_id IN (
+      SELECT om.organization_id
-      SELECT om.organization_id FROM organization_members om
+      FROM organization_members om
       WHERE om.user_id IN (
         SELECT id FROM users WHERE auth_id = auth.uid()
       )
       AND om.role IN ('Owner', 'Admin')
+    )
+    OR
+    -- Allow if adding self as Owner during organization creation (
+      role = 'Owner'
+      AND user_id IN (
+        SELECT id FROM users WHERE auth_id = auth.uid()
+      )
+      AND organization_id IN (
+        SELECT id FROM organizations WHERE owner_user_id IN ( SELECT id FROM users WHERE auth_id = auth.uid()
+        )
+      )
     )
   );